How to handle fuel contamination in jet and diesel fuel

 - Testing scope.
 Just like IP385 CFU, ATP is a ‘catch-all’ fuel contamination test.
 It targets all living cells present in the sample at the time of the test.
 Even cells that entered the sample during transport/ handling are targeted and will count towards the estimation of the contamination level.
 This means that misleading results are possible.

-Immunoassay testing: a fast, modern alternative method that specifically detects microbes causing fuel problems
+Immunoassay antibody testing: a fast, modern alternative method that specifically detects microbes causing fuel problems

 The tests are simple to use and learned quickly, even by people with no scientific or laboratory knowledge.
 They can be conducted on the spot at the tank.